tagohd/mono/Outline.md

 ## Initiation
 ### Tests, Allies, and Enemies
 - Luke learns some spells
 - James is pushing Luke really hard, and Luke's not doing that well with it.
-He perseveres because he believes it's necessary to save Sam.
+He perseveres because he believes it's necessary to save ~~Sam~~ someone.

 ### The Approach
 - Luke and Case set out to gather the Legendary Artifacts